Qigong is the name given to exercises and meditations, which use and direct flow of chi energy in the body.

-New members to to the qigong class receive a 15% discount off their first term fee.
-Qigong sessions are paid by term and cost £6 per session and members joining the additional optional tai chi that follows pay £7 for the two sections.
+* All new members to to the tai chi or qigong classes receive a 15% discount off their first term fee.
+All class sessions are paid by term and cost £6 per session for qigong, and members joining the additional optional tai chi that follows the qigong sessions pay £7 for the two sections.
 All tai chi sessions are £7 also paid by term.

 While practising, remember to stand with your feet grounded, allowing a slight give in all your joints to enable the chi to flow freely.